limpyd/redis-limpyd-jobs/README.md

 ##### `status`

-The current status of the worker. `None` by default until the `run` method is called.
+The current status of the worker. `None` by default until the `run` method is called, after what it's set to `"starting"` while getting for an available queue.
 Then it's set to `"waiting"` while the worker waits for new jobs.
 When a job is fetched, the status is set to `"running"`.
 And finally, when the loop is over, it's set to `"terminated"`.

 If the status is not `None`, the `run` method cannot be called.